jpuum/jpuum.github.io/_posts/2020-11-09-rgb-edge-detection.md

 <div class="imgcap">
 <img src="/images/dirmasks.png">
-<div class="thecap">Four 3x3 directional masks are applied at each window, the one resulting in maximum value is chosen.</div>
+<div class="thecap">Figure 3.
+Four 3x3 directional masks are applied at each window, the one resulting in maximum value is chosen.</div>
 </div>

 Before applying the masks, pixels are transformed to single valued attributes, using weighted addition of RGB components.